MKaczkow/stereo_net/README.md

 Repo for implementation of StereoNet

 ### TODO
-1. Get models .ckpt from original repo
+- [x] Get models .ckpt from original repo
-2. Create gradio UI with multiple IO and option to select best model
+- [x] Create gradio UI with multiple IO and option to select best model
-3. Integrate UI with rest of the code (inference function)
+- [x] Integrate UI with rest of the code (inference function)
+- [ ] Heavy refactor and more DRY
+- [ ] Research and fix why KITTIs and dome FlyingThing are not working

 First of all, I would like to acknowledge the authors of the paper.
 I am not the author of the paper, I am was just trying to re-implement it.
 Link to the paper:
 https://arxiv.org/abs/1807.08865.